 - Permit and Alligator Trapping License for Florida Residents (includes 2 CITES tags for the harvest of 2 alligators): $272.00

 - Permit and Alligator Trapping License for Non-Residents (includes 2 CITES tags for the harvest of 2 alligators): $1,022.00

 - Permit and Alligator Trapping License for Resident Disability Hunt/Fish License Holders (includes 2 CITES tags for the harvest of 2 alligators): $22.00

-- $62 for 2 CITES tags only (must have Alligator Trapping License that is valid through 11/01/2013)
+- Permit for 2 CITES tags (for customers who already have an Alligator Trapping License valid through 11/1/2016): $62.00

 - Preference Points: There are no preference points for this permit type.